Shankar1598/bitcoin-demo/README.md

 GET  /mine - To mine a new block

-GET  /consensus - To run Proof of Work (woth difficulty 5)
+GET  /consensus - To run Proof of Work (with difficulty 5)

 POST /register-and-broadcast - To register the nodes in the decentralized network
 Data: {"newNode":<NodeUrl>}